AndreProenza/Medical-Test-Records/DELIVER-README.md

 5) Run "mvn --version" to verify that it is correctly installed.
 ```

+## Once installation are done

+1) Unzip file

+2) Run the following instructions

 ##### Hospital Frontend 10.0.0.4
 To run the Hospital Frontend do:
 ```